ChaosSaber/ChaosSabers-Armour-Set-Search/README.md

 This Software is distributed under the MIT license(see LICENSE.txt) and uses third party libraries that are distributed under their own terms (see LICENSE-3RD-PARTY.txt)
-You can find the current version on: https://github.com/ChaosSaber/Dauntless-Armour-Set-Search If you encounter any error please refer at first to troubleshooting.txt for general troubleshooting
+You can find the current version on: https://github.com/ChaosSaber/Dauntless-Armour-Set-Search If you encounter any error please refer at first to troubleshooting.txt for general troubleshooting You need the visual c++ runtime environment to run this programm.
+If you don't already have it installed, you can download it from here: https://www.microsoft.com/en-us/download/details.aspx?id=48145

-## Caution
-I will change the saving and loading feature heavily in the coming version 0.10.
-I can't garanty that i can keep it backwards compatible.
-But i will try my best so you don't loose any precious data.

 ## updating from an older version
-you have two possibilities
+Since Version 0.10 the data is in "my Documents/ChaosSaber's Armour Set Search" so you can just unzip the new version anywhere you want and can delete the old on without data loss.
+If you update from an older version you have two possibilities:
 - you can either copy the new files over your old files
 - you can copy the settings.json, lastSearch.ass and myCells.json/myCells.cells(depending on version) files from your old installation over to your new installation (if they don't exist they were not yet created)

 ## Currently implemented
 - Search function: Input the Skills and Weapontype you want and the app searchs for possible armour combinations
-- Advanced search funtion: like normal search function but you can filter out armour which is currently not in rotation
+- Advanced search funtion: like normal search function but you can filter out armour which you don't yet have
 - Save/load of searches
 - Manage your available cells
 - Partly integrated unique skills (only in the search results)